Features and services available through Power BI integration

 For more information about Power BI concepts, see the Power BI documentation.

 PowerBI.com can be used on its own as a reporting and dashboard solution for your organization or business unit.
-However, users can also pin tiles and reports from their own PowerBI.com accounts to workspaces in Finance and Operations.
+However, users can also pin tiles and reports from their own PowerBI.com accounts to workspaces.
 Power BI content in Dynamics 365 provides contextual insights that are related to business operations.

 You can pin two types of objects from PowerBI.com: tiles in PowerBI.com dashboards, and reports.